The Definitive Guide to the H Color Diamond October 6, 2021 – Posted in: Jewelry Blog

 They are probably the ultimate compromise between quality and cost.
 By not being colorless, the price drops quite sharply, but they will look colorless in almost any setting.

-What Are H Color Diamonds?
+What is a H Color Diamond?

 Technically, H color diamonds are not colorless.
 They have a trace of color, usually yellow, which has an effect on pricing if not much else.
 H diamonds can retail for up to 40% less than a D color diamond, despite looking identical to the naked eye.

 You would need to compare the two side by side in order to be able to tell the difference.
 That’s what diamond dealers do, actually.
-They use graded sample diamonds to asses the color of one yet to be given a color.
+They use graded sample diamonds to assess the color of one yet to be given a color.
 In theory, an H color diamond could be less yellow than the sample H color but, because it has more color than the G sample stone, it will have the H rating.

 Diamond color, in almost all circumstances, until you get towards the bottom of the chart will look similar.
 Without controlled lighting in an equally controlled environment, anything from D-color to I-color or possibly even J-color will look colorless.
 So why do we bother with so many colors on the chart?
-Why not just have three grades of colorless, faint color and light color?
+Why not just have three grades of colorless, faint color, and light color?

 Part of the reason is simply that quality does matter.
 It also helps with pricing the various diamonds, as it would not be desirable to have a truly colorless diamond priced the same as what we know as H color.